Rahamathunnisa-surveysparrow/express-ecommerce-backend/README.md

 ## Development and Testing

 - All routes are tested using Postman
-- Database state is verified using pgAdmin
+- Database state is verified using postico (previously using pgAdmin)
-- Emails are tested using Mailtrap
+- Emails were tested using Mailtrap
 - Redis logs and cache hits/misses are logged in the console

 ---